accelist/nextjs-starter/README.md

 ## Project Structure

 ### `components` folder
-Use this folder to store all reusable functions across the project here.
+Use this folder to store all reusable React components across the project here.

 ### `css` folder
 Use this folder to store all CSS or styling definition files here.